AICTE Revises PGDM Admission 2025 Calendar; Last Date for Fee Refund Extended to August 21– Check Notification, Background, Impact

 Last date for Admission in PGDM/PGCM courses | September 15, 2024 |

-Setting right the timelines, AICTE has released new ‘Academic Calendar 2025-26’ that streamlines the PGDM admissions with those of IIMs, which has been the demand of the B-schools.
-As per the new guidelines, the last date for cancellation of admission and full fees refund for courses in PGDM/PGCM Institutions has been preponed to July 31, 2025.
+Earlier, AICTE had released new ‘Academic Calendar 2025-26’ that streamlined the PGDM admissions with those of IIMs, which has been the demand of progressive B-schools.
+As per these guidelines, the last date for cancellation of admission and full fees refund for courses in PGDM/PGCM Institutions was preponed to July 31, 2025.
 Check revised dates in table 2 below.

-Table 2: New PGDM Admission 2025 and Fee Refund Callender by AICTE
+Table 2: Earlier PGDM Admission 2025 and Fee Refund Callender by AICTE

 Component related to Fee Refund | Key Dates as per AICTE Norms |